 Provides the athletic training student with clinical and practical experiences in the athletic training setting.
-During the semester the student will be assessed on athletic training competencies related to assessment of injuries to the lower extremity and recognition of signs/symptoms associated with general medical conditions.
+During the semester the student will be assessed on athletic training competencies related to assessment of injuries to the lower extremity and include supportive taping, bracing, and protective equipment specific to the lower extremity.
 Recommended Athletic Training Majors take this course concurrently with 206.